By Kayleigh Alexandra

 Typically, you’ll need to ensure that your business system meets government standards for job cost accounting (each job is unique and must be costed accurately), be fully prepared to deal with thorough audit requests, and have the capacity to produce project proposals of a sufficiently-high quality and that your business system meets government standards

 To navigate those murky waters, it’s generally best to consult a specialist.
 This website offers a great deal of information for free, but there are also paid consultants you can hire to help get your business ready to be viable for contract bidding.
-Here are a couple of you can consider:
+Here are a couple you may wish to consider:

 Working with a prime contractor

-Given the complexity and expense involved in becoming a government contractor, it’s often worth considering the option of working as a subcontractor for a prime contractor.
-A prime contractor is a business that has been granted full control of a government contract, allowing it to delegate parts of the work should it wish to.
+Given the complexity and expense involved in becoming a government contractor, it’s often worth considering the option of working as a subcontractor for a prime contractor, which is a business that has been granted full control of a government contract, allowing it to delegate parts of the work should it wish to.

 If your startup isn’t ready to battle with much larger companies for huge contracts, subcontracting work could be a great first step to take.
 Most of the advantages we covered earlier still apply, as well, so it gives you the chance to make some influential contacts.